Carnegie Foundation Privacy Statement

 3. Social media cookies

 If you are logged on to your social media websites (Facebook, Google, etc.) and have given permission on the Carnegie Foundation websites for this category of cookie, you can make use of additional features.
-This includes sharing information simply by using Facebook Like, Google+, Twitter, etc. For details of the cookies used by social media parties and any data they may collect using them, we refer you to the statements these parties provide about this on their own websites.
+This includes sharing information simply by using Facebook Like, Google+, X (formerly known as Twitter), etc. For details of the cookies used by social media parties and any data they may collect using them, we refer you to the statements these parties provide about this on their own websites.
 Please note that these statements may change regularly.
 The Carnegie Foundation has no influence on this.

 How can you refuse cookies?